open/close all folders

 - Scanning the power boxes required to open the Atlas facility with Rhys' eye shows Hyperion making increasingly malicious accusations about Atlas, like "this power box most likely runs on dead babies and puppies".
 It culminates in Arson, Murder, and Jaywalking, as the last one accuses Atlas employees of leaving the refrigerator door open overnight.

-- The Reveal that General Pollux was alive and unconscious, even while you scooped his eye out with a spork is both this and Nightmare Fuel.
+- The Reveal that General Pollux was alive in suspended animation, even while you scooped his eye out with a spork is pure Lightmare Fuel Black Comedy.

 - AI Jack sticking his arm out through Vaughn's crotch and talking with his hand like a puppet, which is supposed to represent Vaughn's penis.
 Since only Rhys can see Jack (and only Rhys knows about him as you must keep Jack a secret to get this scene), as far as Vaughn can tell, Rhys is just staring at his junk for no reason, and the two have a very uncomfortable moment.Vaughn will try to forget that.